 Unfortunately for them, they are also incredibly tasty and one of the most desirable ocean catches worldwide.
-Unfortunately for humans, they are not nearly as abundant as they once were, and nor are they as nutritious, because over-fishing threatens their survival and because they are becoming increasingly contaminated with pollutants such as heavy metals.
+Unfortunately for humans, they are not nearly as abundant as they once were because over-fishing threatens their survival and neither are they as nutritious because they are becoming increasingly contaminated with pollutants such as heavy metals.

 Heavy metals are so called because they literally are heavier than other elements (actually, the term “heavy metal” is rather ambiguous … there are other definitions of what constitutes a heavy metal, but this is the most common).
 Almost all heavy metals are toxic to humans.
 Some, such as iron, zinc, and copper, are essential for human health—but only in small quantities, otherwise they too can be toxic.